This post may contain affiliate links. Please see my disclosure policy for details.

 On the flip side, the waterfalls at this time of year are twice as many and look even more dramatic.

 11. If there was a heaven on this planet, Cherrapunjee would be it!

-Cherrapunjee was a like a emerald paradise full of hidden gems, mysterious caves, majestic waterfalls, unspoilt views, hiking trails with no path and the world famous Double Decker Living Root Bridges.
+Explore mysterious caves, majestic waterfalls, unspoiled views, hiking trails with no path, and the world-famous Double Decker Living Root Bridges.